dabb3/nest-api-challenge/README.md

 4. DELETE /api/user/{userId}/avatar
 This request will remove the image file from the File System storage and 'user.avatar' *MongoDB* entry.

-## AUTOMATION
+## TESTING

-To run the automated tests, in any environment you are, run:
+To run the tests, in any environment, use:

 ``` bash
 npm run test